Wednesday, March 28, 2018

 *** Grain Examples:

-- Traditional: old-fashioned oats or bread-crumbs
+- Traditional: oats (any) or bread-crumbs

-- Alternatives: rolled oats, quick oats, rice, barley, quinoa
+- Alternatives: rice, barley, quinoa

 **** Herb & Spice examples: